Suprascapular Nerve Block

 - The suprascapular nerve is located at the back of the shoulder blade (known as the scapula).
-This nerve supplies the shoulder joint and 2 of the muscles of the rotator cuff.
+This nerve supplies the shoulder joint and 2 of the rotator cuff muscles.

-- It may become compressed for a number of reasons, the most common being due to wearing heavy bags over the shoulder or due to direct injury.
+- The nerve may become compressed for a number of reasons, such as wearing heavy bags over the shoulder or direct injury.

 - A suprascapular nerve block involves the injection of local anaesthetic and steroid onto the suprascapular nerve.

-- This procedure is always performed using the X-ray machine in the day surgery setting.
+- This procedure is always performed using the X-ray machine in the day surgery.

 Prior to the Procedure